|

 "The late James Laughlin’s publishing house, New Directions, is the standard at the moment for contemporary fiction.
 When you see ND on the spine, you know that you’re getting a solid work that is actively engaged with contemporary literary concerns.
 It is still too early to tell what will become of the upstart Wiseblood Books, but such a strong entry as this early on is a sign that it is heading in the right direction."

-—From M.A.
-Peterson's review of Wiseblood Books'
+—From an early review of Wiseblood Books'

 A Waste of Shame and Other Sad Tales of the Appalachian Foothills |